 At Mizzou Law there are three categories of student financial aid: Scholarships, Federal Work-Study, and Federal Student Loans.
 Federal loans are funded by the U.S. Department of Education through the Ford Federal Direct Loan Program (FFDL).

 To be eligible for scholarships, entering students must have a complete admissions application on file by January 15.
 There is no separate scholarship application.
 For more information on scholarships click here.

-Mizzou Law employs students through part-time jobs funded through the Federal Work Study Program.
-All work study positions are located in the law school library and student employees receive regular biweekly pay checks.
+Mizzou Law employs students through part-time jobs funded through the Federal Work-Study Program.
+All work-study positions are located in the law school library and student employees receive biweekly pay checks.

 If you plan to use student loans to pay for law school, it is best to begin with the end in mind.
 Before borrowing, think about the day when you have to begin paying back your student loans.
 Make a budget and estimate the amount you need to borrow.
-Estimating your cost will help you manage your debt and help you avoid borrowing money you do not need.
-Take steps now to make repayment simpler; you’ll be glad you did.
-Remember, the less you borrow the less you have to pay back.

 With the Federal Direct Loan Program, you

 - Borrow directly from the federal government and have a single contact — your loan servicer — for everything related to repayment

-- Have online access to your Direct Loan account information via your servicer’s website
+- Have online access to your Direct Loan account information via your servicer website

 - Can choose from several repayment plans that are designed to meet the needs of almost any borrower, and you can switch repayment plans if your needs change

 For law students there are two types of federal loans available: